Saturday, July 21, 2007

 Hold Departure Order under RA 9262

-Section 36, Rule V of the Implementing Rules and Regulations of RA 9262 expressly allows the issuance of a Hold Departure Order against the man (for example, if he is an OFW or a foreigner, so that he cannot leave the country while the petition is being heard).
-The said section states:
+Section 36, Rule V of the Implementing Rules and Regulations of RA 9262 expressly allows the issuance of a Hold Departure Order against the man; for example, if he is an OFW or a foreigner, so that he cannot leave the country while the petition is being heard.
+Section 36 states:

 Hold Departure Order. – The counsel for the victim-survivor or applicant may request the court for a Hold Departure Order in the application or petition for protection order.
 The court shall expedite the process of issuance of a hold departure order in cases prosecuted under the Act.